-TEVA: Is It Cheap Enough?
+Teva: Is It Cheap Enough?

 Conclusion

 We believe that the pharmaceutical sector has received too much negative attention.
 Despite the risks, a few companies offer good entry opportunities.
 In our previous article, we recommended Akorn.
-Today we have analyzed Teva.
+Today, we have analyzed Teva.
 We believe that the company is in a position to thrive in the generic market, and that it is priced very attractively.
 Yet, we don't like management's aggressive M&A strategy.
 We don't like very aggressive companies since large acquisitions rarely create value for the shareholders.
 Contributors argue that Teva has overpaid for Actavis (its latest and largest acquisition) by at least $14B.
 This does not surprise us since most M&A deals are too expensive.
 Previous corruption issues add further doubts.
 Unfortunately, there is no amount of profit that can convince us to invest in a company where we do not like the management.
-We have sold our positions in Bayer for similar reasons.
-We like Bayer, but we have sold our shares because of the Bayer-Monsanto acquisition.
+We have sold our positions in Bayer (OTCPK:BAYZF) for similar reasons.
+We like Bayer, but we have sold our shares because of the Bayer-Monsanto (NYSE:MON) acquisition.

 Disclosure: I am/we are long AKRX.